2022

 Neo Sinoxolo Musangi is a queer feminist living in Olkejuado, Kenya.
 They work in art and academia; is a Senior Research Fellow at the Center for Art, Design and Social Research (CAD+SR); is a founding member of the Black Planetary Futures Collective, and teaches Gender and Sexuality Studies at St. Lawrence and American University.

 “In 2022, I had the incredible opportunity to travel from Kenya to the Venice Biennale as a writer and artist, thanks to the generous support of the Writers and Artists Fellowship for Travel (WAFT).
 The journey—for the second time in the same year— from the vibrant streets of Nairobi to the enchanting canals of Venice was a truly appreciated chance to return, to re-see, and re-live the Biennale.
-As I wandered through the labyrinthine streets of this historic city, I was not only immersed in a world of artistic wonder and cultural richness, but also found myself engulfed in a deep sense of longing for something similar for other artists and writers from my part of the world.
+As I wandered through the labyrinthine streets of this historic city, I was not only immersed in a world of artistic wonder and cultural richness, but also found myself engulfed in a deep sense of longing for something similar for other writers and artists from my part of the world.
 The Venice Biennale, with its diverse array of exhibitions and installations, was a reminder of why art’s ability to transcend continues to give us a language for our freedom dreams.
 This journey, not only broadened my artistic horizons but also deepened my appreciation for artists and the worlds they have made, and make, possible.”

 Peter Ngugi,